burggraf/SupaScript/README.md

 If you call `require(url, true)` that "true" parameter means "autoload this module" so that it gets loaded into the cache when PLV8 starts up.
 Only do this with modules you need to have ready to go immediately.
 False essentially lazy-loads this module the first time it's called after startup.

 ## Requirements:
-1. Supabase database (or any Postgresql database, probably, as long as it's a current-enough version).
+1. Supabase database (or any PostgreSQL database, probably, as long as it's a current-enough version).
 2. The [PLV8](https://plv8.github.io) extension loaded.
 If you load the SupaScript extension, this will be loaded automatically with `cascade`.
 If you're installing manually, make sure you've loaded the PLV8 extension.
 3. The [pgsql-http](https://github.com/pramsey/pgsql-http) extension loaded.
 (Same issues as #2 above.)

 ## BONUS FUNCTIONS
 ### sql(sql_statement, arguments)
-#### Accessing the Postgresql database from inside JavaScript
+#### Accessing the PostgreSQL database from inside JavaScript
-We've included a bonus function to streamline access to your Postgresql database.
+We've included a bonus function to streamline access to your PostgreSQL database.
 ```js
 <result> = sql(<sql_statement>, <optional array of arguments>);
 ```